tgtechy/CombinePDFs/README.md

 # PDFCombiner - Merge Several PDF Documents into a Single PDF Document

-A free, standalone Windows 10/11 program to combine two or more PDF files into one PDF with lots of options, including page extraction, rotation, bookmarks, encryption and more.
-Nothing is uploaded/downloaded to the internet, ensuring the privacy of your documents.
-I was really tired of trying to find a clean, free, no-ad, non-webpage version, so I wrote this.
+A free, standalone Windows 10/11 application for combining two or more PDF files into a single document.
+It includes powerful options such as page extraction, rotation, bookmarks, encryption, and more.
+Nothing is ever uploaded or downloaded — all processing happens locally to protect your privacy.
+After getting tired of searching for a clean, free, ad‑free, non‑web‑based tool, I decided to build one myself.

 <p align="left">
   <img src="images/splashscreen_small.png" width="400">